- What is Ringless Voicemail Drop?

 How Does Ringless Voicemail Work?

-Ringless voicemail works through server-to-server communication.
+Ringless voicemail software works through server-to-server communication.
 Instead of the marketer making a call to the customer’s phone through traditional means, a message is sent directly to the voicemail server of the voicemail service provider.

 This way, when the customer’s cellphone checks to see whether there are any voicemails, there’s a new voicemail waiting, even though a call was never directly made to their cell phone.